aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 We also provide Docker images that will simplify your solver's connection to the AWS infrastructure.
 The [`docker`](../docker/README.md) directory contains Docker base images and an example solver that will work with the infrastructure.

 Note: This provides instructions for both the cloud and parallel track.
 If you are only competing in the parallel track, a handful of the steps are unnecessary.
-We will try to point these out as we go.
+We will point these cloud-only steps as we go.

 ## Prerequisites